VUMC-VMAC/HelperScripts/README.md

 Function to perform Blom transformation on however many variables are supplied.
 Give the function a dataframe, a variable list and a corresponding list of new variable names for the transformed variables.
 Usage: recodeBlom(df,varlist_orig,varlist_tr)

+#### get_residuals.R

+Function to extract residuals from linear regression results in R. Supply a dataframe with IDs, the lm output, and a variable name to apply to the residuals.
+The function will output a two-column dataframe with IDs and the residuals column.
+Usage: get_residuals(namedataset,lmoutput,residual_ouput_variable_name)

 ### Descriptives functions

 There are several R functions to obtain basic descriptives information.